-Move aside ordinary skin-tone dressings and welcome the Welly Eye Love U Bandages.
-This product performed well in our testing, and with fashionable and fun designs, they are eye-catchy and kid-approved.
-The fabric looks and feels high-quality, plus it is flexible and stretchy.
-While testing, the bandages remained comfortably on arms and legs, surviving multiple showers and outdoor activities.
-Welly products come in a travel-friendly, sturdy tin, which we consider a wonderful perk instead of paper boxes.
-So, throw the tin in any backpack or diaper bag without fear of it being broken or lost.
+Move aside ordinary dressings and welcome the Welly Eye Love U Bandages.
+This top performer comes in fashionable, fun, eye-catching, kid-approved designs.
+The fabric looks and feels high-quality, plus they are flexible and stretchy, making them feel comfortable to wear on arms and legs.
+Welly products come in a travel-friendly, sturdy tin, which we consider a fantastic perk, instead of paper boxes that lack durability.
+So, throw the container in any backpack or diaper bag without fear of being broken or lost.

 The Solimo Bandages are large and wide compared to other competitors in our lineup (besides the Band-Aid Family Pack), and it sports a medium skin-tone shade.
-While testing, it stayed put on arms and legs, even after multiple showers and outdoor activity.
+While testing, it stayed put on arms and legs, even after multiple showers and outdoor activities.

 Why You Should Trust Us

 BabyGearLab has the expertise and knowledge (thanks to a decade of testing) to help recommend products to meet your needs for baby-related gear and toys.
 Leading our review is Molly Bradac, Senior Review Editor and nanny with over 14 years of experience.
 Each product in our review was researched, purchased, and rigorously tested hands-on to find the best and identify critical differences using a side-by-side comparison.

 Analysis and Test Results

 To evaluate performance, we put each kid's bandage to the test.
 We wore them for an extended period to assess how they handled real-life activities (handwashing, showering, swimming, and physical activity).
 We also compared them side-by-side to evaluate the size, material, adhesive, and comfort.